-Any home or building that is not connected to a municipal or city sewage system needs a method for getting rid of human waste.
+Any home or building that is not connected to a community sewer system needs a method for getting rid of domestic sewage.
+Domestic sewage includes human excreta and waterborne waste from the preparation and consumption of food and drinking, dishwashing, bathing, showering and general household cleaning and laundry.

-Some buildings, usually in rural settings with no running water, may use an outhouse or privy.
+Some homes or buildings with no running water, located in remote rural settings, may use a properly constructed outhouse or privy.

 Requirements for sewage disposal systems

-All buildings with indoor plumbing need to have a sewage disposal system that is in compliance with the Sewerage System Regulation.
-The requirements include:
+If a house or building has indoor plumbing and is not connected to a community sewer system, it must be connected to an onsite sewage disposal system that is in compliance with the Sewerage System Regulation.

-- For more information about Registered Onsite Wastewater Practitioners, contact the Applied Science Technologists & Technicians of BC at (604) 585-2788 or visit their website.
-The Association of Professional Engineers and Geoscientists has a searchable directory of their members.
+To find Registered Onsite Wastewater Practitioner contact the Applied Science Technologists & Technicians of BC at (604) 585-2788 or visit their website.

 Resources for property owners and authorized persons